-UPDATED August 30, 2016: I update this list every six months to keep things fresh as NYC is constantly changing.
-This basically means that you now have more than 150 options to choose from.
+UPDATED May 22, 2017: I update this list every six months to keep things fresh as NYC is constantly changing.
+This basically means you now have more than 150 options to choose from.

 New York City is where every contradiction goes to seamlessly merge together in an almost unnatural sync that’s echoed in its protean neighborhoods, culturally varied residents, and its evolution and acceptance of new ‘normals’.